Get the Hell Out: Plot

-Hsiung, a newly elected legislator who campaigns to reject a bill for a chemical plant in her hometown that could potentially spread rabies to humans, is provoked by journalists aligned with the pro-construction faction and attempts to punch a photographer.
+Hsiung, a newly elected legislator who campaigns to reject a bill for a chemical plant in her hometown that could potentially spread rabies to humans, is provoked by journalists from the pro-construction faction and attempts to punch a photographer.
 She is held back by security guard Wang, who is secretly in love with her and has deliberately chosen to work at the congress to be close to her.
 In her anger, Hsiung suplexes him.
 Li, the leader of the pro-construction legislators, uses this incident to publicly condemn Hsiung, leading to her forced resignation.
 Blaming Wang for her loss, Hsiung pressures him to run for office in her stead and reclaim her seat.
 Wang's popularity surges online, where he is hailed as a national hero for standing up against incompetent legislators and he successfully wins the election.
 However, he later announces his support for the construction bill at a press conference, planning to infiltrate Li's faction and sabotage their efforts to pass the bill.

 On the day the president is scheduled to be questioned by legislators in the Legislative Yuan, Hsiung encounters her father, a handyman who intends to assassinate the president, outside the building, where she scolds him.
 Aimlessly wandering, Hsiung's father meets an acquaintance, Feng-hua.
 The two, who shared a romantic connection years ago, find a storage room inside the building to have sex.
 Hsiung enters the conference centre posing as Wang's assistant and communicates instructions to him through an earpiece.
 When the president and legislators enter, Li's faction seals the doors before the vote.
 As the hearing begins and the legislators start to argue and fight, the president, who has previously visited the chemical plant, becomes infected with rabies and turns into a zombie.
 Panic ensues as everyone inside the centre tries to flee, but the locked doors trap them, and many politicians and journalists fall victim to the zombies.